tomnor/channelpack/docs/api_reference.rst

 https://groups.google.com/g/python-excel/c/IRa8IWq_4zk/m/Af8-hrRnAgAJ

-One issue alleged was that `defusedxml`__ don't work well with python 3.9.
+One issue alleged was that `defusedxml`__ and xlrd as a combination don't work well with python 3.9.
 The linked defusedxml project readme discuss the vulnerabilities with xml files it addresses.
 Those vulnerabilities are also discussed in the Python docs `here`__ and in a thread on the python bug tracker, "`XML vulnerabilities in Python`__", discussing if it should be addressed by Python xml libraries.

 __ https://pypi.org/project/defusedxml
 __ https://docs.python.org/3/library/xml.html#xml-vulnerabilities